-There are over twenty species of grebes worldwide, but only a few of these live in North America.
+There are over twenty species of grebes worldwide, but only a few live in the U.S. and Canada.
 Grebes are widespread throughout North America and can be seen in many locations.
 In winter, grebes can be seen along the Atlantic and Pacific coasts.

 There are seven species of grebe in North America.
 These are the least grebe, pied-billed grebe, horned grebe, red-necked grebe, eared grebe, Western grebe, and Clark’s grebe.